 The fabric insures no silt or soil will enter into this gravel/pipe zone.

 Just past the stairs we convert to solid pipe using the coupling.

-In the picture to the right you see the filter fabric which has been folded over the gravel.
+In the picture above you see the filter fabric which has been folded over the gravel.
 Just past the stairs the fabric ends – this is where the perforated pipe converts to solid.